cst1201-d644/Turtle-Simulator/README.md

 1. Turn myTurtle left by 135 |
 1. Move myTurtle forward by 425 |

-Your job is to complete the remaining translation, and place the code you write directly within the void `draw()` method's body.
+**Your job** is to complete the remaining translation, and place the code you write directly within the `void draw()` method's **body**.

-To help with the rest of the translation, recall the following Java syntax:
+1. To help with the rest of the translation, recall the following Java syntax:

-To call an instance method, `method()`, on the object referred to as `objectName`, we write:
+- To call an instance method, `method()`, on the object referred to as `objectName`, we write:
 ```java
 objectName.method(val1, val2, ...);
 ```
 where `val1, val2, ...` are the values for the method's parameters (i.e., arguments).
 Note that the parameter list may be empty.

-Finally, notice that there is a semi-colon at the end of each statement you write.
+- Finally, notice that there is a semi-colon at the end of each statement you write.

-So that you know how to call the rest of the methods, below is a list of methods' signatures that the turtle supports.
+So that you know how to call the rest of the methods, below is a list of methods' signatures that the turtle supports:
 ```java
 /**
  * Move the turtle forward the specified distance (in pixels)